NefariousTechSupport/igArchiveExtractor/README.md

 ## To Do

 * Add support for Wii files of SSA as well as SG, and STT
-* Add in nametable support
-* Compile versions for other versions to be added to the release (shouldn't be hard)
-* Comment the code
 * Stop using bubble sort for sorting the headers